Cedaredge, Colorado: Pioneer Town

 Pioneer Town entrance in Cedaredge, Colorado.
 Pictured are Stolte fruit packing shed and historic Bar-I grain silos.

 Pioneer Town is a museum and historical village open from Memorial Day weekend through the first weekend in October.
 The centerpieces of Pioneer Town are the octagonal Bar-I Silos, the last remaining structures of the Bar-I Ranch, a cattle ranch that was established in the early 1880s.
 The museum's replicas of early 20th-century town buildings include a western saloon, marshall's office, barber shop, bank, clothing store, jail, creamery, and a working blacksmith's shop.
 It also includes Chapel of the Cross, a prairie-style chapel housing one of the world's largest digital organs, the Doll and Toy House, a museum of historical dolls and toys, and the Sutherland Indian Museum, housing one of Colorado's largest arrowhead displays.
-The old Stolte Packing Shed also serves as a rental facility for local events and receptions the Antique and Classic Car Show during the town's AppleFest weekend celebration.

 Cedaredge Golf Club

 Opened in the Spring of 1988, as the Deer Creek Village Golf Club, Cedaredge Golf Club is a public golf course in Cedaredge, Colorado.
 The golf course was completed in April 1992 and is located on what was part of the Bar-I Cattle Ranch hayfields of the early 1900s.
 This 18-hole course has four tee boxes per hole.
 Cedaredge Golf Club includes a driving range, clubhouse, and grill.

-Located in a protected valley at 6100 ft in elevation, the Cedaredge Golf Club course has natural cedars and winding creek beds.